Sorry, you need to enable JavaScript to visit this website.

 Real Estate Essentials: Understanding Key Terms for New Homebuyers

 Have you ever found yourself in the stands of a game, surrounded by passionate fans, yet feeling utterly lost because you don't understand the rules or the play unfolding before you?
-If so, you can empathize with the experience of many first-time homebuyers.
+If so, you can empathise with the experience of many first-time homebuyers.

-For seasoned real estate agents, builders or buyers, the language of escrow, amortization, and so on may roll off the tongue effortlessly.
+For seasoned real estate agents, builders or buyers, the language of escrow, amortisation, and so on may roll off the tongue effortlessly.
 However, for those buying their first home, mention of unfamiliar real estate phrases can feel like being thrown into a game with unfamiliar rules.

 Real Estate Terms to Know: Your Essential Vocabulary Guide